CodeShadowing95/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 12- print the numbers from 0 to 100</br>
 13-
 14- print ASCII alphabet in reverse order, alternating lowercase and uppercase</br>
+15- create copy of a string, removing the character at the position n </br>